opsd-io/terraform-module-template/README.md

 ## Support

-If you have a problem with the module or you want to propose a new feature, you can report it via the Github issue tracker.
+If you have a problem with the module or want to propose a new feature, you can report it via the Github issue tracker.

-All the general questions can be submitted on our community [Slack](https://join.slack.com/t/opsd-community/signup).
+If you want to discuss sth in person, you can join our community on [Slack](https://join.slack.com/t/opsd-community/signup).

 ## License